PGBBS/pgbbs.github.io/_drafts/jekyll.md

 Similarly, kramdown is a superset of markdown (in the first sense) and a Ruby library for conversion and parsing (in the second sense).

+There are several markdown flavors.
+Jekyll supports `kramdown`, `redcarpet`, `rdiscount`.
+These are all different from "Github-flavored markdown" (`GFM`) where the specs don't seem to be public. :-(

 # Plugins

 You can add functionality to Jekyll via plugins, but beware: GitHub